Kingston Bagpuize with Southmoor.

 Kingston Bagpuize is best known for its hops, its pigs, the old A420 which once roared its way through our village, for the various fruit it once grew, and the nick-name 'Kingston Bagpipes' which seems to have arisen from the time of the 2nd World War when we had an airfield and base camps for RAF and then USAF airmen.

 In earlier times, except for a few inns and cottages straddled along the main road, the main village lay to the south, below the old coaching road running between London and the West Country.

-The earlier village had dwellings built alongside the road, so extending the village.These properties at first housed wheelwrights, a forge and inns and later garages and then many bungalows and houses.
-The village has now been relieved by a by-pass and the A420 now ploughs its way north of the village, although splitting the direct access roads from the village to Longworth.
+The earlier village had dwellings built alongside the road, many of which still remain.These properties at first housed wheelwrights, a forge, inns and later garages and later many bungalows and houses.
+The village has now been relieved by a by-pass and the A420 now ploughs its way north of the village, although splitting the direct access roads from the village to Longworth and Hinton.

 In parts of the two villages several thatched cottages can still be found, and we boast 32 or more Grade II Listed Buildings, some Elizabethean reminding us of the much older village and of the people that once walked our lanes and pathways and worked our fields.